What Attracts Cockroaches to Your Home (And How to Stop Them)

 Moisture Control

-• Fix leaky pipes and faucets promptly
+• Fix leaky pipes and faucets fast

 • Use a dehumidifier in damp areas like basements